The Environment in Swine Housing

 Many different designs exist today to modify the pig’s thermal environment.
 A wide variety of control systems, ventilation arrangements, and building designs exist from which to choose the best system for a given situation.
 There are no hard and fast rules for making these decisions, but a few guiding principles should be kept in mind.

+The climate.
 Building design is most often the result of climate and pig maturity level.
 For example, a naturally ventilated (NV) barn for finishing pigs in North Carolina would be doomed to failure because in the heat of the summer, as much as 14% of the time the wind is calm.
 Since the primary hot weather ventilation force for NV barns is wind, at least 14\% of the time the barn would be grossly under-ventilated causing severe heat stress conditions.
 Likewise, a tunnel ventilated (TV) barn for finishing pigs in Iowa is needed very few times during the year because during the heat of the summer, it is calm less than 2 percent of the time.
 Much of the summer can be very nicely ventilated with pure NV methods.
 The environmental control system should be intelligent enough to make a decision between transition from/to NV or TV.

+The desire.
 What is your objective as a producer?
 If your objective is to create a tightly controlled environment prepared for any climate, then a sophisticated ventilation design and control system is required.
 If you are trying to simply keep animals from the severest climates, then a partially enclosed building with no active ventilation or control system is adequate.

 The classification on control usually falls under one of the following groups: cold, modified, or controlled environments.
 No attempt is made with cold facilities to control the ventilation process with most of the building open to the outdoors.
 For these facilities, typical of modified open-front buildings, almost no attempt is made to reach optimum growing conditions.
 A modified building usually has some insulation, manually controlled curtains and/or ridge vents, and a heating system to keep any water lines from freezing.
 The objective with this design is to maintain the inside temperature slightly above outside with swings in temperature following the outdoor temperature.
 In a controlled building, a great deal of attention is given to controlling the environment to remove unwanted variations.
 With these designs, usually the latest and most sophisticated ventilation and control strategies are incorporated, with various ventilation strategies in one building to respond to varying climates by season.